-- Supported premaster or post-master PhD students must register for three courses applicable to the PhD degree requirements: numerically graded 500-level courses in mathematics, applied math, or statistics; Math 600; or (for first-year students) at most one graded 400-level mathematics course.
+- Supported first year PhD students must register for three courses applicable to the PhD degree requirements: 500-level courses in mathematics, applied math, or statistics (not counting seminars); Math 600; or at most one graded 400-level mathematics course.
 Exceptions require the approval of the Graduate Program Coordinator.

-- Supported precandidate or candidate PhD students are expected to register for at least ten credits of some combination of regular 500-level courses in math, applied math, or statistics; seminars for credit; Doctoral Dissertation (Math 800); and Independent Study (Math 600).
+- Supported PhD students beyond first year are expected to register for at least ten credits of some combination of regular 500-level courses in math, applied math, or statistics; seminars for credit; Doctoral Dissertation (Math 800); and Independent Study (Math 600).
 Exceptions must be approved by the student's advisor.

 Courses can be added or dropped freely through the end of the first week of classes in a quarter.
 After the end of the first week, fees will be charged for any adds or drops.
 Courses may still be added during the second and third weeks, by obtaining an entry code from the Student Services Office, Padelford C-36.
 Courses may be dropped during the second week of classes; after the end of the second week, each student may drop only one course per year, up to the end of the seventh week of classes.
 For more information, see the University's web pages on Registration Eligibility, Registration Restrictions, Academic Calendar, Course Drop Periods, and Course Add Periods.

 The designated core graduate courses (currently 504/5/6, 524/5/6, 534/5/6, and 544/5/6) are worth 5 credits, and all other regular Math courses are worth 3 credits (but see the experiment below.
 Thus any student taking three courses including at least one core course already has the required 10 credits.
 Students taking three 3-credit courses will need to sign up for at least one more credit to bring the total up to 10.
 PhD students may register for any of the following to obtain the additional credit: